Civil Engineering (CE)

 CE 7330.
 Advanced Soil Mechanics.

-This course is a fundamental graduate-level geotechnical engineering course, covering the physical, mechanical, hydraulic, and electrical properties of soil.
-The mandatory laboratory component will provide hands-on experience with characterizing soils for engineering purposes (stress-deformation and strength characteristics) and help to familiarize students with ASTM geotechnical laboratory testing procedures and standards.
+This course is a fundamental graduate-level geotechnical engineering course that serves as the foundation for all geotechnical engineering courses.
+Topics include soil composition, index properties, classification, compaction, total and effective stress, consolidation and secondary compression, drained and undrained shear strength (friction, cohesion, dilatancy and critical states), effects of stress history and rate of loading.
+The mandatory laboratory component provides hands-on experience with characterizing soils for engineering purposes (stress-deformation and strength characteristics) and helps to familiarize students with ASTM geotechnical laboratory testing procedures and standards.

 CE 7332.
 Earth Retaining Structures and Slopes.

-The course will cover the design and analysis of various earth retaining structures as well as slope stability analysis.
-Fundamental lateral earth pressure theories will be taught, followed by application through design for gravity walls, cantilever walls, mechanically stabilized earth walls, soil nails, and tiebacks.
-Slope stability analysis will include infinite methods, methods of slices, chart methods, and finite element methods with commercial software.
-Additional topics include slope remediation techniques and geosynthetics for slope stabilization.
+This course covers the analysis and design of a range of earth retaining structures and the evaluation of slope stability.
+Students learn fundamental lateral earth pressure theories and apply them to the design of gravity walls, cantilever walls, mechanically stabilized earth walls, soil nails, and tiebacks.
+Slope stability analysis includes infinite slopes, methods of slices, chart-based solutions, and finite element methods using commercial software.
+Additional topics address slope remediation techniques and the use of geosynthetics for stabilization in geotechnical engineering practice.

 CE 7334.
 Advanced Foundation Engineering.

-This course examines advanced topics in foundations design including design, analysis and construction of shallow and deep foundations.
-Deep foundations include driven piles, drilled shafts, micropiles, and auger cast in place piles.
-The course will cover bearing/axial capacity, settlement, pile group effects, and lateral capacity of the various foundation types.
+This course examines advanced topics in foundation design including design, analysis and construction of shallow and deep foundations.
+Shallow foundation topics emphasize mat foundations in preparation for pile-raft foundations.
+Deep foundation topics include driven piles, drilled shafts, micropiles, and auger cast in place piles.
+The course covers axial capacity of friction and end bearing piles, settlement, pile group effects, and lateral capacity of the various foundation types.
 Additional topics include subsurface exploration and analysis of pile behavior using wave equation analysis.

 CE 7340.
 Advanced Infrastructure Materials.